by Jeff Blakley

 I had known that Homestead had a Hupmobile dealership in the 1920s but knew nothing more about it.
 This post is about Hupmobiles, the owner of the dealership, M. E. Fletcher, and his relationship with the subject of my previous post, Stephen M. Alsobrook.

 Mark Edward Fletcher was born on April 10, 1891 in Helena, Telfair County, Georgia, the son of James C. Fletcher and Martha B. Humphreys.
 In June of 1917, he was a flagman on the Georgia, Florida and Alabama Railway in Richland, Georgia.
-He had married Annie Irene Alsobrook, the daughter of Stephen M. Alsobrook, in Dade County, Florida in April of 1915 and then moved back to Richland, where his first two children, Martha Corine and Milton Olynthus, were born.
+He and Annie Irene Alsobrook, the daughter of Stephen M. Alsobrook, were married in Silver Palm by the Rev. O. C. Seevers of the Methodist Episcopal Church, South on March 3, 1915.1 They moved back to Richland, where his first two children, Martha Corine and Milton Olynthus, were born.
 He then moved to Bainbridge, in Decatur County, Georgia, where his last two children, James Alsobrook and Thomas Stephen, were born.
 Thomas was born on February 21, 1922 so Mark did not come back to South Florida before then.

 On March 13, 1925, The Homestead Enterprise reported that “M. E. Fletcher has re-opened the garage building opposite the Enterprise office and is establishing his Hupmobile agency there.
 Mr. Fletcher announces that he will improve the building both inside and out.”